QED0711/cantus-firmus/README.md

 Components that subscribe to contexts in this way receive those contexts via their props.
 The `subscribe` function takes in two arguments: your component, and an array of context definitions and relevant dependencies.

-Context definitions are just object with the following properties:
+Context definitions are just objects with the following properties:

 | Name | Type | Required | Description |
 | --- | --- | --- | --- |